gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 1. The proposed scaling approach will be deployed behind a feature gate and disabled by default.
 2. The new feature will be gradually enabled on seed-by-seed basis:
    1. The feature gate will be enabled for the seed
-   2. The correct operation of newly created shoots will be verified via direct observation
+   2. Correct operation will be verified via direct observation
-   3. The observability PVCs of preexisting shoots will gradually be annotated for scaling by `pvc-autoscaler`
-   4. The correct operation of preexisting shoots will be verified via direct observation
 3. The feature flag will be promoted and eventually removed.

 The following metrics will be recorded before and/or after the transition of the seed to the new functionality, in order to evaluate the economical effect, and the reliability of the scaling solution:
    - Average utilisation of observability volumes:
-     - Preexisting volumes (before and after)
+     - Preexisting volumes (before)
      - Newly created volumes (after)
    - Percentage of observability volumes above 90% utilisation (before and after)
    - Utilisation of observability volumes at p10, p50, p90:
-     - Preexisting volumes (before and after)
+     - Preexisting volumes (before)
      - Newly created volumes (after)
    - Peak volume utilisation (after)
-   - Observability volume size: at p10, p50, p90, and average size (after)
+   - Observability volume size of newly created volumes: at p10, p50, p90, and average size (after)
    - Observability volume average size and count (before)

-#### Enabling Autoscaling for Existing Volumes
-Autoscaling is not automatically enabled for storage volumes which already exist at the time when the new feature is enabled.
-That applies to both volumes in shoot namespaces, and those in the `garden` namespace.

-These volumes have large, fixed capacity, which in most cases is severely underutilised.
-Merely enabling autoscaling on them would do nothing to release the unused storage space.
-It is the operator's responsibility to decide which of those volumes to migrate to autoscaling, whether to release the unused space, and if so, whether to preserve the existing data on the volumes, and how.

 ### Future Enhancements
 #### Metrics authorization